 Due to Trump’s intransigence to equal negotiations, his relations with Democrats never got off the ground.
 Unable to talk issues nor negotiate, Trump resorted to false accusations and insults to fully alienate the opposing party.
 The business acumen of which he was so proud, that of dealing from strength, he discovered did not work in a democratic assembly like Congress where all voices are heard, and votes are taken to decide actions to initiate.
 Unable to tolerate anyone who disagreed with him, his Executive Branch became a merry-go-round of individuals either jumping on board or being pushed off, and the result was a bumbling Executive Branch approach to any issue.

 And yet, in spite of a bumbling, insulting president, the economy of the United States flourished.
-The economic rebound which began in 2015 during the Obama Administration continued into the Trump Era.
+The economic rebound, which actually began in 2015 during the Obama Administration, continued into the Trump Era.
 Jobs were plentiful, businesses were flourishing, and the soap opera shenanigans of the Trump Administration were of little interest to the man on the street.
 And then came news from China…

 As early as October 2019, news was coming from China concerning a strange virus which was spreading rapidly.
 The coronavirus labeled Covid-19 in three months’ time spread to most continents of the world, and scientists gave grave warnings concerning its potential impact on citizens’ health.
 In February 2020, Donald Trump, in a television interview, stated he was aware of the dangers of the virus and its seriousness, but he had made the decision to downplay it because he “didn’t want to panic the people.”
 It was a politically fatal mistake.

-Due to his administration’s failure to face the virus and create contingency plans for prevention, the United States at the time of this writing has suffered over a half million deaths.
+Due to his administration’s failure to face the virus and create contingency plans for prevention, the United States during the Trump presidency suffered over 750,000 deaths.
 Additionally, when it became evident that the U.S. economy was beginning to suffer, Trump’s administration created a Covid task force to create a strategy, only to see the task force's efforts thwarted by Trump himself who questioned its recommendations.
 Openly flaunting the task force's Covid guidelines and ridiculing the experienced doctors, Trump encouraged the man on the street to ignore any safety precautions.

 By the time the 2020 Presidential election rolled around, the economy was in shambles, unemployment was sky-high, and our hospitals were on full emergency alert.
 Joe Biden ran on a “Beat Covid” platform, and Trump ran on a “What Covid?” platform.
 Election Day, 2020, was predictable.
 Joe Biden won by over eight million votes, gaining well over the minimum electoral votes for confirmation.